abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 - Jul / Christmas (25th and 26th of december)

 ### Forced vacation days
 We also demand you to take some days off.
 Some days can slightly vary year to year, depending on which week day a public holiday falls.

-- First friday of the year (in order to make earned holidays to be 24 days and fit with 6 weeks of vacation)
+The Abtion calendar gives you the most accurate overview of all holidays and forced vacation days, so check the days there to be sure you are up to date.

 - The Friday after Kristi Himmelfart / Ascension Day
 - Week 29 and 30
 - Week between Christmas and New Year ( + 24th of December + 31th of December )
+- First friday of the year (in order to follow our standard of 6 weeks holidays per year, 24 days per year, we force you to use 1 earned holiday day on this friday.)

 ## Absence

 ### Illness